-What is the Relation of CC and Horsepower in Automobile Engine?
+What is The Relation of CC and Horsepower in Automobile Engine?

 Relation Between CC and Horsepower of Automobile Engine

+It is normal if you do not know what does CC mean in car engine.
 CC (= cubic centimeter) is a generic measurement of displacement.
+It refers to the amount of air and fuel that can be pushed through the cylinders in the engine.
+In most cases, the general rule is the bigger the capacity, the more powerful it tends to be.
 For example, if a 3 cylinder engine has a rated capacity of 300 cc, it means that each cylinder of the engine can suck in 100 cc of fuel-air mixture to burn and compress.
-On the other hand, horsepower power output of the engine.
-So, if an engine possesses 100 HP, it means 100 horsepower of mechanical power is available when the engine is operating.

-Cc and Horsepower are definitely not the same but there is a general correlation between the two.
+In general, the relationship between CC and horsepower is complex and difficult to tell since it depends on many factors.
+CC and Horsepower are definitely not the same but there is a general correlation between the two.
 For example, a 1,800cc, oversquare, 4 valve, high compression ratio, fuel injected, titanium rods, with max 5,000 RPM Corolla can produce in excess of 125 HP.
 On the contrary, a less arresting engine, with a displacement of 2,000 cc will likely produce the same or even less HP.
 The explicit output of an engine depends on a huge number of design decisions.

 Countless factors have an effect on an engine’s output.
 These factors include max RPM, number of valves, oversquare or undersquare, air/fuel ratio, compression ratio, air induction, efficiency etc. And not only that, they are all interrelated so altering one factor might change one or more factors.
 To attain complete information about all the factors, you may refer to the car industry knowledge by the professionals.

-Brief Illustration about CC and Horsepower
+Brief Illustration about CC and Horsepower Relation

-Let’s suppose if we increase a cylinder’s diameter.
+Let’s suppose we increase a cylinder’s diameter.
 It would seem simple but it’s not.
 Because increasing the cylinder’s bore diameter may just mean requiring a new cylinder sleeve or removing a bit of metal.
-A larger cylinder may have repercussion about the size of exhaust valves and intake valves: do they need to be larger to let out the extra combustion by-products or to supply extra intake charge?
+A larger cylinder may have repercussions about the size of exhaust valves and intake valves: do they need to be larger to let out the extra combustion by-products or to supply extra intake charge?
 Do they require a different time (opened for longer, or opened sooner/later or closed sooner/later, etc.)?

 A larger cylinder means a heavier piston, which will affect how fast the piston can go up and down.
 An engine either makes more power by burning more fuel and air per combustion cycle or does so by having more combustion cycles for a given period.
 And, all that is just taking into account only the cylinder and the piston.
-We are not considering about other things that affect output.
+We are not considering other things that affect output.

 So, it’s true that there is a small correlation between cc and horsepower.
 Normally, a larger displacement engine will put out more horsepower than a smaller one, depending on many factors.
 We can say that more cc == more horsepower/more output.